KCOP-TV: News operation

 For many years, KCOP aired a prime time newscast at 10 p.m., as well as a weekday afternoon newscast at 2 p.m. during the late 1970s and early 1980s.
-During the 1980s, the station paired its local 10:00 program with the syndicated Independent Network News (which was produced by New York City's WPIX).
+During the 1980s, the station paired its local 10 p.m. program with the syndicated Independent Network News (which was produced by New York City's WPIX).
 Channel 13's news programs generally were the lowest-rated evening newscasts of the seven VHF television stations in the Los Angeles market.
 The newscast's length varied from 30 minutes to an hour depending on the station's budget.
 An ambitious attempt to relaunch KCOP's news operation came in January 1993, when the 10 p.m. newscast was renamed Real News and introduced a new format that featured anchors moving around the station's newsroom (similar to the format pioneered by CITY-TV in Toronto), in-depth reports, and newsmagazine elements.
 However, the new format, which accompanied technological improvements and an expansion of the news staff, did not pay off in the ratings, and Real News was scaled back to a half-hour on weeknights in May 1994, with the anchors now seated at a desk, with weekend newscasts being cut entirely.
 Shortly after this, the newscast was rebranded as UPN News 13.
 For a brief period of time during the late 1990s, KCOP tried airing a half-hour newscast at 3:30 p.m. weekdays, later airing it at 7:30 p.m. weeknights.
 However, when the station was purchased by Fox and its operations were merged with KTTV, channel 13's newscast was moved to 11 p.m. to avoid direct competition with channel 11 (which runs an hour-long 10 p.m. newscast), and trimmed it from an hour in length down to 30 minutes.
 The station's news production and resources also began to be handled by KTTV.

 After Fox purchased the station, KCOP's late-evening newscast took a more unconventional approach than its network-owned competition, KCBS-TV, KABC-TV and KNBC (channel 4).
 To appeal to a younger audience, it mainly featured its female news anchors in slightly more revealing, trendy clothing.
 Its news stories also tend to be much shorter in detail, in a faster-paced format.
 In addition, it became the first station to emphasize entertainment and trend-setting feature stories as a major part of its format, an idea that attracted a large young demographic.
 Nevertheless, channel 13's newscasts continually placed fourth in the ratings, as it did when the station was competing at 10 p.m. against KTTV, KTLA and KCAL-TV.
 However, KCOP's news drew substantially higher ratings among younger viewers, especially young Latinos.